Sarcose/Obsidian_2025/Home Technology/Control Glove.md

 One or two fingers with a ring + wrist battery and control board -> Bluetooth -> computer for managing device while wearing XReal

 ## Dream iteration
-This but as a whole glove.
+- This but as a whole glove.
+- Vibration motor for haptic feedback
+- More channels

 # Phases
 ## Development